ASC2899/Movie-Ticket-Booking-Analysis/queries/EDA.md

 # 📊 Time Patterns

-### ❓Which movie has the longest and shortest duration?
+### ❓ 10.
+Which movie has the longest and shortest duration?

 ### 🔍 Query:
 ```SQL